aarondwi/together/README.md

 3. Waiting number to be at most the same as typical duration of a batch (if a full batch needs ~20ms, 10-20ms batch waiting time is good, getting good enough balance between latency, throughput, contention reduction via buffering, and call savings)
 4. Separate `engine` and `cluster` instance for each needs (For example, placing order and getting item details are very different requests, with very different complexity and duration of requests).
 But, use same `Workerpool` instance (with quite large number of goroutines, e.g. >5-10K) to amortize all the waiting goroutines

-For example, if an `engine` instance has a batch size of 128, 4 workers, full batch work time ~10ms (this is a rather slow one for batched key-value access, but make sense for more complex business logic), and assuming those batches keep filled cause of spike traffic, this engine instance can do `4 workers * 128/batch * (1 second / 10 ms)` = 51200 rps, which far surpass most businesses' needs.
+For example, if an `engine` instance has a batch size of 128, 4 workers, full batch work time ~10ms (this is a rather slow one for batched key-value access, but make sense for more complex business logic), and assuming those batches keep filled cause of spike traffic, this engine instance can do `4 workers * 128/batch * (1 second / 10 ms)` = 51200 rps, which already far surpass most businesses' needs.

 ## Notes for benchmarks